obsidianmd/obsidian-help/pt/Interface de usuário/Use abas em Obsidian.md

 ## Learn more

-- You can save and restore window layouts using the [[Workspaces]] plugin.
+- You can save and restore window layouts using the [[Áreas de trabalho]] plugin.